jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 - after 18:00: do not look at any electronic screens (especially the back-litten blue screens, only with the unavoidable exceptions, like journal or porn, but with lowest brightness setting)
 - after 18:00: do not take any foods or fluids
-- as early as possible: ventilate the room with at most 21 degree Celcius fresh air (e.g. turn on AC, open all windows)
+- as early as possible: ventilate the room with at most 21°C fresh air (e.g. turn on AC, open all windows)
-- at least 5 hours before sleep: have at least 10min exercise
+- at least 5h before sleep: have at least 10min exercise
-- just before #5: prepare your clothes and other things for tomorrow
+- just before #5: prepare the clothes and other things for tomorrow
 - just before #4: write down your thoughts (if not dark yet - with a pen on a paper journal, so that no need for bright ambient light, and if dark - on an iPad with lowest brightness)
 - just before #3: until feeling tired and sleepy read a physical book that is not stimulating
 - just before #2: have a hot bath or shower